ronhombre/neo-rust-gradle-plugin/README.md

 5. Create a pull request mentioning the issue number.
 6. Wait for a maintainer to accept or request additional changes.
 7. Voila!

-**From Ron: _I'm looking for three active maintainers to look over the project.
-If you love this project, please find me on Linkedin connected to my Github Profile or the Discord Server below._**

 Hire me at [Linkedin](https://www.linkedin.com/in/rlhombre/) if you want exclusive development on this project